 Where to Paddle Board in Bend, Oregon

-Bend, Oregon is one of the all-time great outdoor-lover destinations.
-And in fact, that ample abundance of outdoor adventure is one of the main reasons I moved here!
-Kayaking & paddle-boarding are two of the most popular summertime activities in Bend, due to the fact that the city lies directly on the Deschutes River ~ & is also close to numerous lakes up the Cascade Lakes Highway.
-In this article, I’m detailing my top picks for “Where to Paddle Board & Kayak in Bend.”
+Bend, Oregon is one of the all-time great outdoor destinations.
+And that abundance of outdoor adventure is one of the main reasons I moved here!
+Kayaking & paddle-boarding are two of the most popular summertime activities in Bend, due to the fact that the city lies directly on the Deschutes River ~ & is also close to numerous lakes up on the Cascade Lakes Highway.
+In this article, I’ll detail my top picks for “Where to Paddle Board & Kayak in Bend.”
 I’ll start with the most popular spots in town, then work my way out to more remote & typically less crowded, beautiful places to paddle.

-Check out the map below for a quick overview of great places to paddle-board & kayak near Bend.
-And if you want to take photos while you’re paddling, I recommend bringing a waterproof Go Pro ~ or grab a waterproof case for your phone with a lanyard that goes around your neck.
-I’ve been able to get a TON of great photos (& funny videos) on the river this way!
+Check out the map below for a quick overview of great places to paddle-board & kayak by Bend.
+If you want to take photos while paddling, bring a waterproof Go Pro ~ or simply pick up a waterproof case for your phone…with a lanyard that goes around your neck.
+I’ve been able to get a TON of great photos this way!

 Todd Lake